 In an interconnected world, the knowledge of modern languages has become increasingly important and greatly enhances global awareness.
 The Division offers a variety of courses in Arabic, Chinese, French, German, Italian, Russian, and Spanish.
 Courses in other major world languages may also be offered on a less regular basis.
 These courses fulfill the core curriculum requirements on all worksheets.
 In addition, students interested in study abroad are encouraged to begin their study of a modern language at UNH.
-Refer to the course section of this catalog for courses beginning with the prefixes AR, CN, FR, GR, IT, RU, and SP.
+Refer to the course section of this catalog for courses beginning with the prefixes ARBC, CHIN, FREN, GERM, ITAL, RUSS, and SPAN.

-The Division also offers four minors in Modern Languages:
+The Division also offers five minors in Modern Languages:

-Professors: James W. Dull, Ph.D., Columbia University; Natalie J. Ferringer, Ph.D., University of Virginia; Joshua H. Sandman, Ph.D., New York University
+Professor: Natalie J. Ferringer, Ph.D., University of Virginia, Joshua Sandman, Ph.D., New York University

 A major in political science provides the student with a foundation for a career in government on the local, state, national, and international levels; for a career in law; for graduate school programs in political science, international relations, and public policy; and for careers in the areas of campaign management, communication, public relations, and business.
 All political science and pre-law majors or minors should discuss career goals and educational objectives with a Department adviser within one month of entrance into the program.

-Further, advice on the Law School Admissions Test (LSAT) and the Graduate Record Examination (GRE) preparation courses, which our pre-law and graduate school-oriented students are urged to take, is available through the Department.
+Further, advice on the Law School Admissions Test (LSAT) and the Graduate Record Examination (GRE) preparation courses, which our pre-law and graduate school-oriented students are urged to take, is available through the Program.